-Add-ins: Change up the salad ingredients by adding any other fresh vegetables you like such as chopped green onions, or snap peas.
-You can make a Greek quinoa salad by adding red onion, kalamata olives, sliced crunchy cucumbers, and vegan feta cheese.
+- Add-ins: Change the salad ingredients by adding any other fresh vegetables you like, such as chopped green onions or snap peas.
+You can make a Greek quinoa salad with red onion, kalamata olives, sliced crunchy cucumbers, and vegan feta cheese.

 How to store

 You can store this healthy quinoa salad in the refrigerator for 3 to 5 days in an airtight container; keep the dressing and salad in separate containers.

 You can freeze the leftover quinoa for one to two months if you need to.

 If you make this Vegan Chickpea Quinoa Salad, please take a moment to ★★★★★ star-rate it and leave a comment below.
 You can follow me on Instagram and share your creation with me!
 Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.